 Belize’s weather doesn’t vary by much throughout the year.
 With the average temperature of about 80 degrees Fahrenheit year-round, Belize doesn’t see huge swings on the thermometer.
 Combined with a pleasant wind on the flats, the climate of Belize is enjoyable.

 Since temperatures don’t vary by much, the fishing isn’t subject to drastic weather changes found in other parts of the world.
-What this means for the bonefishing is that it’s consistently good throughout the year.
+What this means for bonefishing is that it’s consistently good throughout the year.
 However, with that said, there are certain times that are more optimal for catching large bonefish than others.

 Where To Find Bonefish in Belize